Kiyoonewton/alx-higher_level_programming/README.md

 # alx-higher_level_programming
-Higher level programming at Alx which involved Python important materials for this section<br/>
+Higher level programming at Alx which mainly Python<br/>
+important materials for this section<br/>
 [The Python Tutorial](https://intranet.alxswe.com/concepts/550#:~:text=Python%20programming-,The%20Python%20Tutorial,-Python%20Programming%3A%20An)<br/>
 [Python Programming: An Introduction to Computer Science 3rd edition](https://intranet.alxswe.com/concepts/550#:~:text=Python%20Programming%3A%20An%20Introduction%20to%20Computer%20Science%203rd%20edition)<br/>